hindmasj/energy-tariff-analysis/README.md

 # energy-tariff-analysis

-Looking at analysing the data from my Tesla battery and modelling energy provider tariffs.o
+Looking at analysing the data from my Tesla battery and modelling energy provider tariffs.

 This project relies on an Elasticsearch instance running.
 I am using my own [Docker based Elasticsearch project](https://github.com/hindmasj/my-elasticsearch-cluster).
 Begin by running this cluster.